vviccdelica/multi-channel-youtube-search/README.md

  Language used rationale:

    Python - I've been familiar with it and wanted to have some reengagement with it.
 Also webscraping and Python are well known together.
    HTML & CSS - Yes.
+I've also long forgotten how all these worked, and to be honest I re-studied alot mroe here than I did with Python, as a result the project moved slower when working the front end.